Flowershangfromthebranches/persona-continuum/README.md

 # Persona Continuum

-Persona Continuum is a local-first digital persona platform for Agent hosts such as Codex, Claude Code, Cursor, and OpenCode.
+Persona Continuum is a local-first digital persona platform for Agent hosts such as Codex, Claude Code, Cursor, and OpenCode, TRAE Work.
 It provides a Python package, CLI, MCP server, and Agent Skill for creating, storing, running, evaluating, exporting, and importing structured persona packages.